DAFoam/DAFoam.github.io/pages/mydoc/mydoc_user_guide_ramp.md

 After reading this chapter, you should be able to:

-- Run the field inversion machine learning (FIML) for steady-state and time-resolved unsteady flow problems
+- Run the coupled and decoupled field inversion (FI) machine learning (ML) for steady-state and time-resolved unsteady flow problems
-- Setup the run scripts to solve both coupled field inversion (FI) and machine learning (ML) and decoupled FI and ML cases
+- Extend the FIML for new cases.

 ## Overview
 This tutorial elaborates on our latest field inversion machine learning (FIML) capability for steady-state and time-resolved unsteady flow problems.
 For more details, please refer to our [POF paper](https://doi.org/10.1063/5.0207704).